aplaline/baibulo-java/README.md

   http://localhost:8080/hello/assets/image.png?version=TST-1234
 ```

+## Specifying version when uploading assets

+When uploading assets Baibulo has a 2 step process that tries to figure out what version should the asset be in:

+1. Query string parameter named `version`
+2. Header `Version`

+If none is specified the upload fails.

 ## Retrieval rules

 When retrieving content Baibulo has 4 stages at which it tries to determine the version which should be served: